 We may remember her not because she resolves into a final meaning, but because she stays unresolved inside the act of viewing.
 That may be Godard’s most modern insight: cinema does not abolish distance even when it creates intimacy.
 It produces intimacy through distance, and distance through intimacy.

 Vivre sa vie feels so lasting because it understands that contradiction at the level of form.
 It knows that looking is never innocent, that identification is never pure, that the screen is never just a screen.
-The film makes its viewer feel both moved and implicated.
+The film makes its viewers feel both moved and implicated.
 It asks the viewer to love Nana, but also to notice the machine that makes that love possible.
-It asks the viewer to see Karina, and at the same time to recognize that seeing is already shaped by a history of cinematic codes, viewing positions, and ideological arrangements.
+At the same time, it focuses our attention on Karina, the film exposes the forces.

 In that sense, the film remains more than a story of one woman’s drift into exploitation.
 It is a reflection on how cinema organizes the very possibility of her being seen, and how the spectator, sitting in the dark, is quietly shaped along with her.
 That is why the film still matters.
 It does not simply survive the age of spectacle.
 It exposes spectacle’s oldest trick: the way it convinces people that what they are seeing is natural, when in fact they are being made, all over again, by the act of looking.